genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/10_integration/08_data-pipeline/02_basics.md

 There are cases when the source value is not directly mapped to the destination value.
 For example:

-- Type conversion is complex
+- type conversion is complex
-- Data enrichment
+- data enrichment
-- Data obfuscation
+- data obfuscation
-- Calculated value based on input
+- calculated value based on input

 For such cases, each mapper can declare a `transform` function.
 Here are a few examples: